GinYoshida/Udacity_CarND_P5_Vehicle_Detection/writeup_report.md

 The parameter turning was done to detect the difference of the object with my eyes.
 Default parameters are:
  - Orient:9
- - pix_per_cell:2
+ - pix_per_cell:8
  - cell_per_block:2

+I tuned the HOG parameters with my subjective check by my eyes.
-But it is hard to recognize the difference between vehicle and non-vehicle images.
+ It is hard to recognize the difference between vehicle and non-vehicle images because of less number of features.
-Then, I increase the number of the pix_per_cell and cell_per_block step by step.
+Then, I increased the number of the feature by decreasing the pix_per_cell and increasing cell_per_block step by step.
-Once I recognize the difference of HOG image between vehicle and non-vehicle image, I stop to tune it.
+Once I recognize the difference of HOG image between the vehicle and non-vehicle image, I stop to tune it.
 Updated parameters are:
 - Orient: 9
 - pix_per_cell: 5
 - cell_per_block: 3

 __Fig1.2.1 HOG image example__
+Default
+![alt text][image4_2]

+Tuned
 ![alt text][image4]

  Note: Need update the image with low resonance.

  About the color space, the grayscale was used to compute the HOG features.
  Becuase, Grayscale represents the shape of the object same as a single channel of a color image.
- Fig1.2.2 shows the comparsion between HOG images with Grayscale and L channel of HLS.
+ Fig1.2.2 shows the comparison between HOG images with Grayscale and L channel of HLS.
- I assumed that it is equivalant and Grayscale is enough.
+ I assumed that it is equivalent and Grayscale is enough.

 __Fig1.2.2 HOG image comparison__